Nonuniform-temperature effects on the phase transition in an Ising-like model: An example with a more realistic temperature profile

-In this Appendix, we show an example with a more realistic temperature profile as show in Fig.\,\ref{fig:temprofile}.
-Here, $T(x=0)=T_c$ is the phase transition temperature.
-The position $x=5$ fm locates in the center of the fireball and the position $x=-5$ fm is the left boundary of the fireball.
-We keep all the other parameter sets unchanged, and assume the effective potential (Eq.\,(4) in the main text) is valid in the whole temperature region.
-The corresponding extreme solution $\sigma_c(x)$ is shown in Fig.\ref{fig:sigmafield}.
-In this plot, the phase transition happens at $x>0$, where $T\approx 168 $ MeV is $8$ MeV larger than $T_c$.
+In this section, we present the results with a more realistic temperature profile.
+The temperature profile is extracted from the hydrodynamic simulation on the fireball evolution at RHIC (after smoothening) \cite{DU2020hy}.
+We again set the temperature in the slender brick cell.
+The temperature profile is shown in Fig.\,\ref{fig:temprofile}, where the temperature at $x=0$ is the phase transition temperature $T(x=0)=T_c$, the position $x=5$ fm corresponds to the center of the fireball, and the position $x=-5$ fm represents the left boundary of the fireball.
+We keep all the other parameters unchanged, and further assume that the effective potential \eqref{isingmodel} is valid in the whole temperature region.
+For the current temperature profile, the corresponding extreme solution $\sigma_c(x)$ is shown in Fig.\ref{fig:sigmafield}.
+In this plot, we can find that the phase transition happens at $x_{PT}>0$, where $T\approx 168 $ MeV is about $8$ MeV larger than $T_c$.
+This qualitatively agrees with the result from the tanh-type temperature profile.

 In Fig.\,\ref{fig:massvari}, we show the results of local mass square and the variance of the fluctuations.
-The local correlation lengths ($1/m$) at $x=\pm 5$ fm are $\xi_{local}\approx 0.73$ fm and $0.5$ fm, respectively.
-The variance vanishes at $x=-5$ fm since $T\rightarrow 0$.
-In Fig.\,\ref{fig:collen}, the normalized nonlocal correlation near the PT point is plotted.
-The correlation length is about $1.45$ fm.
-The variance and correlation length with this temperature profile present similar behaviors as those in the main text.
+The local correlation lengths at $x=\pm 5$ fm are $\xi_{local} = 1/m\approx 0.73$ fm and $0.5$ fm, respectively.
+The local correlation lengths also becomes ill-defined in the first-order phase transition region, since local mass square becomes negative when $\sigma_c^2 < -b \Delta \mu/6 c$.
+The variance vanishes at $x=-5$ fm since $T\rightarrow 0$ at the boundary of fireball.
+In Fig.\,\ref{fig:collen}, the normalized nonlocal correlation near the phase transition point is plotted.
+The correlation length at the phase transition point is about $1.45$ fm, which is significant larger that $\xi_{local}$ at $x=\pm 5$ fm.
+The variance and correlation length with this temperature profile present similar behaviors as those in the case of tanh-profile temperature.